Denise-Colombano/Denise-Colombano.github.io/Projects.md

 subtitle: Current research projects and materials
 ---

-Dissertation chapters:

-- Habitat complexity and land-water interactions support fish nurseries in a California estuary
+Dissertation chapters in preparation for publication:

-- Residency, site fidelity, and movements of fishes in a brackish tidal marsh
+- Fine-scale movements patterns of three estuarine fishes in a tidal marsh channel
 - Feeding guilds across a natural tidal marsh elevation gradient